borealbirds/ring-of-fire/docs/species/LCSP/index.md

 subtitle: Ammodramus leconteii
 ---

-The population size of Le Conte's Sparrow (Bruant de Le Conte) in the Ring of Fire region was 0.115 (0.064, 0.154) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Le Conte's Sparrow (<div>Bruant de Le Conte</div>) in the Ring of Fire region was 0.115 (0.064, 0.154) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps